eeshvardasikcm/insight-for-good-platform-adk/README.md

 ### Key Planning Documents and Strategies

-  * **Overall Project Strategy:** The strategic direction and planned features for this project are further detailed in the planning branch of this repository: [Insight for Good Platform Planning Branch](https://github.com/eeshvardasikcm/insight-for-good-platform-adk/blob/planning/planning/STRATEGY.md).
+  * **Overall Project Strategy:** The strategic direction and planned features for this project are further detailed in the planning branch of this repository: [Insight for Good Platform Planning Branch].
 This branch provides context for the development efforts undertaken for this hackathon submission.
-  * **Initial UI Plan:** The detailed plan for the user interface (covering goals, features, and MVP development stages) can be found in [Initial UI Plan](https://www.google.com/search?q=/planning/docs/UI_PLAN.md).
+  * **Initial UI Plan:** The detailed plan for the user interface (covering goals, features, and MVP development stages) can be found in [Initial UI Plan].
-  * **Infrastructure as Code (IaC) and Data Governance:** Our strategy for managing infrastructure and data governance is detailed in [Infrastructure as Code (IaC) and Data Governance Strategy](https://www.google.com/search?q=/planning/docs/iac-data-governance-strategy.md).
+  * **Infrastructure as Code (IaC) and Data Governance:** Our strategy for managing infrastructure and data governance is detailed in [Infrastructure as Code (IaC) and Data Governance Strategy].

 -----